 The complete acidic factor didn’t entirely originate with the rain.
 When limestone dissolves, it produces carbonic acid in many cases.
-This carbonic acid would also feed the erosion process, resulting in the caves, blue holes and sinkholes recognized today.
+This carbonic acid would also feed the erosion process, resulting in the caves, blue holes, and sinkholes recognized today.

 The entire subterranean underwater plateau that supports the Turks and Caicos archipelago is soft limestone, as is the majority of exposed rock throughout the country, so the various effects of the Karst process are seen on every large island and cay in the country.

 Also found on Middle Caicos and not far from Conch Bar Caves, Indian Cave is another interesting site.
 This open gallery cave features circular “skylights”, and papaya and wild ficus trees struggle to the light through these openings.
 Although not extensive, this is a fascinating and beautiful feature.
-As was the case with Conch Bar Caves, guano mining and subsequent archaeological digs revealed Taino artefacts and skeletal fragments of what was likely extinct land animals.
+As was the case with Conch Bar Caves, guano mining and subsequent archaeological digs revealed Taino artifacts and skeletal fragments of what was likely extinct land animals.

 Albeit a bit smaller than Conch Bar Caves, East Caicos also has several remote caves that were also mined for guano.
-Bits of worked lumber and a loose stone causeway, at one time the base for small-scale rail track, still remain.
+Bits of worked lumber and a loose stone causeway, at one time serving as the base for small-scale rail track, still remain.